-Join Nina June throughout this winter on a romantic tour of the Middle East, traveling to Tehran, Jerusalem, and Casablanca--without ever leaving our comfortable berth overlooking Rockport harbor.
+Join Nina June throughout this spring on a romantic tour of the Middle East, traveling to Aleppo, Alexandria, and Baghdad--without ever leaving our comfortable berth overlooking Rockport harbor.
 We'll turn our menu over to each of these cuisines while keeping our a la carte format, so you can truly feast or just drop in for a small plate at the bar.

 Perhaps you’ve heard of Aleppo?
 The most beautiful ancient town in Syria bombed into rubble over seven years of unrelenting civil war.
 But before that and for many years, Aleppo was where knowledgeable travelers went to find some of the finest food in the Levant.
 Standing at the start of the ancient spice and silk road to China, Aleppo was home to wealthy merchants and their legendary tables.

 You can’t go to Aleppo anymore but join us at Nina June to experience the stunning flavors of Aleppo’s cuisine.
 We’ll be serving classic Levantine fare, grilled and braised meats with yogurt sauces, traditional grain dishes, a beautiful array of stuffed and simmered vegetables, flat breads with sparkling dips and olive oil—all spiced with the legendary Aleppo pepper, a red chili that is warm and fragrant but never searingly hot.

 Thursday, April 26